 Whether you are interested in learning how to hunt or shoot targets, you’ll need to learn about the different types of rifles available to you before you can decide what you need to buy.
 Guns are categorized according to many different features, but one way to easily differentiate among them is to know the mechanics behind the way it fires.
 Read on to find out more about different types of rifles you could consider as you begin your firearm search.

 A semi-automatic rifle fires a single round when the trigger is pulled.
-That’s different from the way a fully automatic weapon works, which continuously fires rounds while the trigger is held.
-Semi-automatic weapons are larger in size and have a longer barrel.
-Semi-automatic weapons are often used for home defense.
+That’s different from the way a fully automatic firearm works, which continuously fires rounds while the trigger is held.
+Semi-automatic firearms are larger in size and have a longer barrel.
+Semi-automatic firearms are often used for home defense.